 Published cover.
 Images copyright MARVEL COMICS

-As most readers will know, there are two FF #1 covers; the cover as originally drawn (below - known as the "missing man" cover - though that should really be in the plural), which was the version most often utilized in MARVEL reprints up until the recent MASTERWORKS, OMNIBUSand Trade Paperback editions.
-Then there's the version (above) originally published in 1961.
+As most readers will know, there are two FF #1 covers; the cover that was published in 1961 (above) and the cover as it was originally drawn (below - known as the "missing man" cover - though that should really be in the plural), which was the version most often utilized in MARVEL reprints up until the recent MASTERWORKS, OMNIBUSand Trade Paperback editions.

 The published version featured the addition of a policeman at the end of the street - and some alterations and additions to the passers-by on the right-hand side of the cover.
 Exactly who was responsible for the amendments is, at present, unknown.